sagemath/trac_to_gh/Issue 6323.md

 # Issue 6323: optional doctest failure -- problem in species code (easy to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6323

 Original creator: was